superluminar-io/workshop/content/cleanup/_index.md

     ![superwerker cleanup](/screenshots/cleanup/cleanup-go-to-account-settings.png)

-1. Scroll to the bottom of the 'Account settings' page
+1. Scroll to the bottom of the 'Account' page
 1. Tick all the boxes to agree to close your subaccount
 1. Click the red 'close account' button.